 Create Groups in Power BI

 To visually demonstrate this Power BI grouping technique, we will create a Pie chart.
 As you can see from the below screenshot, we created a Pie chart by dragging the Sales Amount column to Values field, and Color to Legend region.

 If you observe the below screenshot, Data that we highlighted such as Multi, NA, and Blue color products are not performing well.
 So, let us group them

-To do so, Please select the fields that you want to group, and right-click on it will open the context menu.
+To perform grouping in Power BI, Please select the fields that you want to group, and right-click on it will open the context menu.
 Please select Group option from the menu.